microsoft/playwright/docs/src/docker.md

     npx playwright docker start
     ```

-1. Run tests inside Docker container.
-Note that this command accepts all the same arguments
+1. Run tests inside Docker container using the `PLAYWRIGHT_DOCKER` environment variable.
-   as a regular `npx playwright test` command.

-    ```bash js
-    npx playwright docker test
+   You can set this environment variable as a part of your config:

+    ```ts
+    // playwright.config.ts
+    import type { PlaywrightTestConfig } from '@playwright/test';

+    process.env.PLAYWRIGHT_DOCKER = '1';

+    const config: PlaywrightTestConfig = {
+      /* ... configuration ... */
+    };
+    export default config;
     ```

-   Note that this command will detect running Docker container, and auto-launch it if needed.
+   NOTE: Playwright will automatically detect a running Docker container or start it if needed.

 1. Finally, stop background Docker container when you're done working with tests: